TITLE 8 SOCIAL SERVICES

 (3) As a condition for receipt of RCA a refugee who is not otherwise exempt, or does not demonstrate good cause, must:

-(b) accept at any time an offer of employment, determined to be appropriate by HSD, the contracted RSS provider, or the resettlement agency which was responsible for the initial resettlement of the refugee; and
+(b) accept at any time an offer of employment, determined to be appropriate by HCA, the contracted RSS provider, or the resettlement agency which was responsible for the initial resettlement of the refugee; and

-(c) participate in any employability services program which provides job or language training in the area in which the refugee resides, as deemed to be appropriate by HSD, the contracted RSS provider, or the resettlement agency which was responsible for the initial resettlement of the refugee.
+(c) participate in any employability services program which provides job or language training in the area in which the refugee resides, as deemed to be appropriate by HCA, the contracted RSS provider, or the resettlement agency which was responsible for the initial resettlement of the refugee.

 (4) The ISD office shall contact the local sponsor or resettlement agency to determine if the refugee has refused, within 30 days of application, an offer of employment or has voluntarily quit a job without good cause.